Zuehlke/linux-developer-vm-with-ansible/README.md

 For the Chef-based equivalent of it, see https://github.com/Zuehlke/linux-developer-vm

 ## What's included?

 ### Main tools

-These are the main tools included in this developer VM (see CHANGELOG for the specific versions):
+These are the main tools included in this developer VM:

+ * ...(add your tools here)

+Apart from the above, the following tools are used to set up and maintain this developer VM:

  * [Ansible](https://docs.ansible.com/ansible/latest/index.html) - for managing / installing this developer VM
  * [Ansible-lint](https://github.com/ansible/ansible-lint) - to ensure best practices when adding more Ansible roles